aspnetzero/documents/docs/en/Developing-Step-By-Step-Angular-Introduction.md

-# Effortless Development with ASP.NET Zero & Angular
+# Development with ASP.NET Zero & Angular

 The document is a step-by-step guide to develop a sample application with ASP.NET Zero (ASP.NET Core & Angular version).